phys-jychen/ahcal-pid/README.md

 ## Description
 This program is designed for the PID of CEPC AHCAL.
 By reconstructing variables describing the topology of the hadronic and electromagnetic shower, we can perform PID with the help of BDT, using the TMVA (the **T**oolkit for **M**ulti-**V**ariate data **A**nalysis with ROOT) package.

-For a more intuitive understanding of the shower topology, two python programs are also included for event display.
+For a more intuitive understanding of the shower topology, a python program is also included for event display.

 ## Usage
 At first, you can run